My interest in teaching English

-Some of my favorite authors include Milan Kundera,William Shakespeare, Robert Frost, Li-Young Lee,and Toni Morrison.
+Some of my favorite writers include Langston Hughes, Pablo Neruda, Milan Kundera,William Shakespeare, Li-Young Lee,and Toni Morrison.
 Some of my ongoing professional interests include reading Asian American

 Outside of teaching, you'll often

-favorite teams, the Oakland A's and Cal Bears, or working on house projects.
-Other interests include traveling to almost anywhere, playing
+favorite East Bay teams, the Oakland A's, Raiders, and Cal Bears, or working on house projects.
+Other interests include traveling to almost anywhere, hanging out

 jazz, classic rock, Latin jazz, R

-& B/soul,oldies, classical), watching movies and plays, reading, going for rides in my old Miata, day dreaming, and eating
+& B/soul,oldies, classical), reading, going for rides in my old Miata, day dreaming, and eating

 different types of foods at different types of places.
-I'm also involved in social justice and activism, faculty advocacy, and professional development.
-Next time you see me, be sure to ask me what I did over the break, how the Oakland A's are doing, and/or what type of food I last ate!
+I'm also involved in social justice and activism, faculty advocacy, and coordinating professional developmen programs for Skyline College faculty and stafft.
+Next time you see me, be sure to ask me what I did over the break, how the Oakland A's are doing, and/or whattype of food I last ate!